Zaprovic/Javascript/notes/01-intro.md

     JavaScript runs in sometime known as a browser engine.
 This is a JIT compiler that translates into machine code, which is given to the browser to display the output in screen.

-Javascript is also ***backwards compatible***, which means that every new modules that are release to newer version of the language will not break older codes, however they cannot be used in the current enviroment ruintime.
+Javascript is also ***backwards compatible***, which means that every new modules that are release to newer version of the language will not break older codes, however they cannot be used in the current enviroment runtime.